-Nicholas Vaky (韋齊修) is a writer, director, and editor living and working in Taiwan.
-His films and style cover a wide range of topics from love and loss to the horrific and surreal but they are always rooted in the central drama of human experience and relationships.
+Nick Vaky (韋齊修) is a writer, director, and editor living and working in Taipei, Taiwan.
+His films cover a wide range of topics: love and loss, labor and environmental rights, horrific and surreal experiences, and every piece is rooted in the central drama of the human experience and the complexities of interpersonal relationships.

 Nick’s feature documentary “I Have It Maid” (2013) screened for multiple years as part of the program at the Taiwan International Labor Festival.
 His narrative horror short, “Midnight Snack” (2013) premiered at Another Hole in The Head Genre Festival in San Francisco and Nick has had multiple shorts screen at festivals such as Crypticon Seattle (2014), the Urban Nomad (2015), Kaleidoscope LGBTQ+ Film Festival (2015), Green Planet Barcelona (2019) and more.
 Most recently Nick’s short “Everything Rises” won Best Picture and Best Cinematography at the Taipei 48hr Film Project (2019), was an official selection at Filmapalooza (2020) in Rotterdam where it won Best Choreography and was one of twelve films selected from that program to be screened at the Cannes Film Festival in 2020.